jondkelley/eco_aprs_weather/README.md

 humidity_sensor=humidity2
 ```

-*NOTE 1: A section, such as `[General]` should only be listed once.
-If you have duplicate section names, things may not work as expected.*
+*NOTE 1: All section names, for example `[General]` should only be listed once with associated settings underneath.
+If you have duplicate section names, things may not work as expected.
+Confusion may result.*

 #### Custom Sensor Mappings